Antti Autti Onsen Tour

 The entire area is a hotspot for Volcano’s and geothermal activity, so naturally we will be resting our legs in some of the most amazing and unique Hot Springs (Onsens) in all of Japan, some of which are said to have amazing healing powers.

-For our first five nights we will be staying in twin share accommodation at the Grand Hotel Asahikawa.
+For the tour we will be staying in twin share accommodation at the Grand Hotel Asahikawa.
 This city is the second largest in Hokkaido and is not on the usual tourist path.
 It’s a buzzing lively city with great restaurants, bars and shops.
 Your guides are on hand to lead the way and help with ordering food in the local restaurants, a daunting experience for anyone new to Japan!
 Asahikawa is an ideal location as all of the mountains are a short drive from this city on the fringe of the Daisetsuzan National Park.

 Daisetsuzan roughly translates to ‘mountains of big snow’; and this is what you should expect.
 Being the tallest mountains in Hokkaido this place is pretty exposed to the weather.
 This can mean that ropeways and lifts can close down during big storms, but as this is a touring trip we will always be able to find somewhere sheltered to ride when everyone else is stuck in the lodge!
 The actual snowfall statistics aren’t measured in this area, there is no need.
 This place get’s hit with some of the biggest storms in Japan so lack of snow is generally not something to ever be worried about.
 The snow quality can vary due to the huge altitude.
 The tops of these mountains are home to the driest and best quality snow in all of Japan, if not the whole world.
 It does get extremely cold out here in mid-winter and the temperature is usually well below -10 and can get down to a bone chilling -30 celsius, so layer up!